What are the qualifications for the Environmental Educators, Interns and Counselors, and what is the staff-to-camper ratio?

 What is your discipline policy?

 We expect all children to behave in a way that is conducive to a healthy and happy learning atmosphere.
 We reserve the right to remove the child from the class if disruptive behavior hinders our positive learning environment.
 We utilize a “three steps system.”
-If a child is behaving inappropriately, he or she will be spoken to (first step).
+If a child is behaving inappropriately, they will be spoken to (first step).
 If poor behavior persists a ‘second step’ will be given and parents will be notified at pickup that their child has been spoken to and advanced to the second step (or called if it is an away camp).
 If a third incident occurs, parents will be called to pick up the child immediately and child will be removed from camp for the week, and possibly for the rest of the summer.